-- 1. On the morning of January 28, 2023, a fire engulfed the New World Condominium Apartments, located at 395 NW 177 Street in Miami Gardens, Florida (the "New World Condo" or the "Condominium"). - 2.
-The fire spread rapidly and took hours to quell, even as more than forty Miami Dade Fire Rescue units attempted to douse the blaze.
-The roof was not properly maintained and the tenants had no warning or ability to protect themselves (or their property) as the perennial malfunctioning fire alarms and fire extinguishers did not work as they ought to on the morning of the fire. - 3.
-The Association and its Owners are legally culpable for the fire because they were legally responsible and/or the owners of the roof where the fire started and have responsibility over the common areas.
-The Association and the Owners breached their non-delegable duties of care to, among other things, the tenants and to ensure the premises were safe.
-For instance, the Association and Owners delegated their property management duties to Prestige Management, who hired a contractor who was not licensed with the Florida Department of Business and Professional Regulation to re-roof a condominium housing hundreds of people.
+1. On the morning of January 28, 2023, a fire engulfed the New World Condominium Apartments, located at 395 NW 177 Street in Miami Gardens, Florida (the "New World Condo" or the "Condominium").

+2. The fire spread rapidly and took hours to quell, even as more than forty Miami Dade Fire Rescue units attempted to douse the blaze.

+3. Prestige Management is legally culpable for the fire.
+As the property management company with principal responsibility of the Condominium, Prestige Management breached its non-delegable duties of care to, among other things, the tenants and to ensure the premises were safe.
+For instance, Prestige Management hired a contractor who was not licensed at all with the Florida Department of Business and Professional Regulation to re-roof a condominium housing hundreds of people.
 By way of example, in performing those capital improvements on the Condominium's roof, that contractor haphazardly placed nails securing the new roof through live electrical wiring that led to the catastrophic fire.

-- 4. Nearly 200 residents of New World Condo were displaced.
-And even for the units that were not destroyed by fire, they were uninhabitable and suffered damage from smoke and the water used to douse the flames. - 5.
-This is a class action on behalf of tenants who were displaced and who lost all or most of their earthly belongings as a result of a fire that should not have happened.
+4. Nearly 200 residents of New World Condo were displaced.
+And even for the units that were not destroyed by fire, they were uninhabitable and suffered damage from smoke and the water used to douse the flames.

+5. This is a class action on behalf of tenants who were displaced and who lost all or most of their earthly belongings as a result of a fire that should not have happened.
 Currently, there are plans to sell the New World Condo for more than \$14 million without any plan to compensate the tenants who lost all their earthly possessions and their homes in the fire.